gatlin/Alm/README.md

 - A more industrious person could potentially build an extension or plugin system on top of this.

-The `save()` function is, admittedly, unnecessary right now.
-However I have plans to make this be where the runtime becomes completely frozen for performance reasons and I consider it good form to follow this custom.
+The `save()` function is necessary to update the runtime state, which is frozen for potential performance benefits.

 ### The Main Event